FP&A Salary Guide Based on Experience

 4) FP&A Manager

-The FP&A Manager typically leads an FP&A team comprising FP&A Analysts and FP&A Senior Analysts and may also include interns.
-They are an instrumental member of the financial planning and reporting team.
+The FP&A manager typically leads an FP&A team comprising FP&A analysts and senior analysts, who may also include interns.
+They are instrumental members of the financial planning and reporting team.

 Responsibilities may include: